kevinfaveri/rustix/README.md

 ## Roadmap
 - Add support for postgresql on Rust API
-- Add support for prettier and rust analyzer / clip
 - Add Remix with tailwind config, prettier, eslint
 - Add docker-compose for running both services with hot reload